clebert/onecfg-rust/README.md

 }
 ```

-It's essential to understand that patches for undefined files will have no
+It's crucial to understand that patches for undefined files will have no effect
-effect and won't negatively impact the configuration process.
-This has the
+and will not negatively impact the configuration process.
+This has the advantage
-advantage of allowing you to plan integration patches for tools that may not be
+of allowing you to plan integration patches for tools that may not be used in a
-used in a specific project.
-If the tool is not being used, the corresponding
+specific project.
+If the tool is not being used, the corresponding configuration
-configuration won't be applied, thus preventing any unnecessary configurations
+won't be applied, thus preventing any unnecessary configurations from being
-from being generated.
+generated.

 ## Config formats